Milbong, Queensland: Demographics

+Education

+There are no schools in Milbong.
+The nearest government primary schools are Roadvale State School in neighbouring Roadvale to the south and Peak Crossing State School in Peak Crossing to the north.
+The nearest government secondary school is Boonah State High School in Boonah to the south.

 Facilities

 Milbong General Cemetery (27.8792°S 152.7271°E) does not face any street but can be accessed via a path from the Ipswich Boonah Road (27.8819°S 152.7292°E) opposite the rest area.